Johns Hopkins Computer Science Home

 At JHU, he is a full professor of Computer Science, with a joint appointment in Cognitive Science.
 He is also a core member of the Center for Language and Speech Processing.
 He was the recipient of an NSF CAREER Award as well as other funding from NSF and DoD.
 He has twice received school-wide awards for excellence in teaching, as well as recent Best Paper Awards at ACL 2017, EMNLP 2019, and NAACL 2021.

 Jason has authored over 175 papers (as well as software tools) in several areas of computational linguistics, especially parsing, grammar induction, machine translation, computational phonology, computational morphology, and weighted finite-state methods.
 He is the lead designer of the Dyna programming language, the Dopp programming language parser, and the Dynasty hypergraph browser.
 His voice can be heard as the top hit for the admittedly rare query parsing song, he served as a judge on NLP Idol, and he's had some other work-related fun, such as turning down a Google interview back in 1999 and investing in Lernout & Hauspie a week before they crashed in a scandal.
-His hobbies include playing violin and squash (not at the same time), singing show tunes to his kids Talia and Lev, biking to work, reading, rock climbing with his wife Debbie, and occasionally performing in musical theater.
+His hobbies include playing violin and squash (not at the same time), singing show tunes to his kids Talia and Lev, biking to work, making and eating ice cream, running, and listening to literature.
+He has been seen and heard onstage as the brainless Scarecrow and as pompous Professor Henry Higgins.

 Jason has also contributed much to the NLP community's conference and publication practices, as well as its diversity and inclusion initiatives.
 He has served in various roles such as program chair, diversity & inclusion co-chair (first ever), area chair, workshop chair, journal action editor, SIGMORPHON president, NACLO problem committee member, invited speaker, and general kibitzer.